Rising Demand for Natural and Plant-based Food Coloring Propelling the Market Expansion

 Betanin's Susceptibility to Degradation Under Certain Conditions Hampering the Market Growth

 This renders betanin inappropriate for items needing extended shelf life or high-temperature treatment.
 These constraints limit its use in various items such as drinks, dairy products, and sweets.
 To address this, stabilization methods like microencapsulation, refrigeration, and antioxidants are being more frequently utilized to maintain its color.
 Even with these difficulties, betanin remains popular in the market due to its natural and clean-label attributes, fueling demand in the natural food coloring industry.
-Nonetheless, improvements in stabilization techniques will be crucial for enhancing its application.
+Nonetheless, improvements in stabilization techniques will be crucial for enhancing its application and are often discussed in betanin food color industry analysis studies.

 Recent Collaborations Accelerating the Betanin Food Color Market Development